nextcloud/documentation/developer_manual/app/settings.rst

     'order' => 74,

     // the route that will be shown on startup
-    'href' => \OC_Helper::linkToRoute('yourappname_index'),
+    // the routes have to be defined inside the appinfo/routes.php file 'href' => \OC_Helper::linkToRoute('yourappname_index'),

     // the icon that will be shown in the navigation